 None of this hurts farmers, per se.
 But it does mean that, as consumers pay more for food, many farmers are failing to capture that “added value” themselves.
 It's an issue that has long troubled Stewart Smith, a Maine farmer who previously served as a senior economist at USDA and on the Joint Economic Committee of Congress.

-Instead, he has advocated for alternative systems — such as farmers markets, community supported agriculture and regional sourcing — that move the supply chain back toward the farm.
-On his Lakeside Family Farm in Maine, Smith grows 30 different fruits and vegetables on 150 acres, which he supplies directly to Hannaford grocery stores.
+Instead, he has advocated for alternative systems — such as farmers markets, community-supported agriculture and regional sourcing — that move the supply chain back toward the farm.
+On his Lakeside Family Farm in Maine, Smith grows 30 kinds of fruits and vegetables on 150 acres, which he supplies directly to Hannaford grocery stores.
 He also does basic processing in-house, such as peeling and cutting baby carrots.

 Smith's share of those carrots, and the other produce he grows, is far more than 8 percent.